graphitemaster/aau/site/content/index.md

 }
 ```

-For unsigned integers however, it's so much easier to just write:
+For unsigned integers however, it's much easier to just write
 ```cpp
 delta = max(x, y) - min(x, y);
 ```
-Which will always give you the absolute difference safely.
-It may just be me,
+This will always give the absolute difference safely.
+It might be personal
-but it also reads better too, you don't need to name the variable `delta` anymore
+preference, but I find this easier to read too.
+The name `delta` is no longer
-as the context is self documenting.
+necessary as the expression is self-documenting.

 ### Computing indices with signed arithmetic is safer
 An extension to the above argument is that if you have a more complicated